Brontornis: Evolution

 Recent work has cast doubt on the hypothesis that Brontornis is a phorusrhacid.
 Brontornis may actually represent an anseriform, with other genera traditionally assigned to Brontornithinae (Physornis and Paraphysornis) being true phorusrhacids.
 The subfamily containing the latter two had been proposed to be renamed to Physornithinae, with Physornis fortis as the type species.
 If these conclusions are valid, this would mean that there are three groups of giant basal anseriformes, in chronological order of divergence: the gastornithids (Gastornis and kin), Brontornis, and finally the mihirungs of Australia.
 However, other analyses have also argued that Brontornis exhibits thoracic vertebrae diagnostic of phorusrhacids, supporting its placement within that group.

 Brontornis is a genus of birds (Aves), which is sometimes referred to its own family Brontornithidae.
 These are very large, flightless birds from the Miocene of South America and are known from very fragmentary material.
 The exact systematic assignment of Brontornis and the Brontornithidae is very uncertain and in a constant flux, which is largely due to the fragmentary nature of the remains.
-Originally placed on the base of the Phorusrhacidae ("terror birds"), there are several different views on its classification todau.
+Originally placed on the base of the Phorusrhacidae ("terror birds"), there are several different views on its classification today.
 After several cladistic studies, the Brontornithidae have been found as basal geese relatives.
-On the other hand, they also form the sister group of the Cariamiformes, which combine today's Seriema and the Phorusrhacidae.
+On the other hand, they also form the sister group of the Cariamiformes, which combine today's seriema and the Phorusrhacidae.
 Since the introduction of the Brontornithidae as a family group, this has mostly been considered monogeneric or monospecific.
-Some authors were considered as possible relatives, but was mostly regarded as a synonym of Brontornis or Phorusrhacos.
-However, a Tibiotarsus of a large bird similar to Brontornis was found in Oligocene strata in Salla-Luribay, Bolivia, making it the oldest known Brontornithid fossil known.
+Some authors have considered other genera as possible relatives, but most of these have been regarded as synonyms of Brontornis or Phorusrhacos.
+However, a tibiotarsus of a large bird similar to Brontornis was found in Oligocene strata in Salla-Luribay, Bolivia, making it the oldest known Brontornithid fossil known.